567-labs/kura/docs/blog/posts/benchmarking-kura.md

 Over a few cycles you’ll quickly learn which prompt formulations yield the cleanest topic separation for your particular dataset.

-Because GPT-4o-mini comes in at roughly one-third the cost of GPT-4.1-mini yet delivers nearly identical grouping accuracy, it’s a great choice for exploratory experimentation and large-scale runs where budget matters most.
+Because GPT-4o-mini comes in at roughly one-third the cost of GPT-4.1-mini yet delivers nearly identical cluster alignment, it’s a great choice for exploratory experimentation and large-scale runs where budget matters most.

 Once you’ve locked in on prompt patterns and parameters that give you coherent clusters, you can optionally switch to GPT-4.1-mini if you need more detailed, nuanced summaries for stakeholder-facing reports.
 In short: experiment early and often with prompts, then choose the model that best balances your needs for cost, speed, and summary quality.